 Simulation

 The IV Swinger 2 application includes a hardware simulator that is useful to choose components for “scaled” versions that are capable of measuring IV curves for PV modules or cells that are smaller or larger than the standard design supports.
 The simulator is invoked from the Run Simulator entry on the Help menu.
 This is an intentionally inconspicuous place since the vast majority of users will have no reason to use it.
-There is another document entitled “” that describes how to use the simulator.
+There is another document entitled “IV Swinger2: Hardware Scaling” that describes how to use the simulator.